Posted by Barb Gavitt, ITP, SILA-F ● March 25, 2022

 How do I get a better Performance score?

 Our research has shown that what matters most is your understanding of the concepts, rather than how well you can memorize questions.
 Students that follow this strategy tend to have fewer than 5 exam attempts per chapter, spend more time reading/studying than taking exams and score an average of 70% or higher on their chapter exam.
-Follow these steps to increase your Performance score, and get on the path to passing your licensing exam:
+Follow these 5 steps to put your study plan in motion, increase your Performance score, and get on the path to passing your licensing exam:

 2. Check Your Knowledge